 Grad Students prefer to live off campus in places like University Heights, Parkside and Allentown where the charges are around $750 per month.

 Oh, it’s pretty cold.
 Buffalo is known for its winters as it’s extremely snowy.
-The UB students are pretty excited about the snow, but perhaps not the biting cold.
-Anyway, skiing more or less becomes the ‘national sport’ of Buffalo for those 4-5 months.
+UB students get very excited about the snow, but perhaps not the biting cold.
+Anyway, skiing more or less becomes the ‘go to sport’ of Buffalo for those 4-5 months.
 The winter climate is extremely difficult to handle and there’s always a time in one’s life when he’s willing to beg/borrow/steal/murder or just migrate for some sunshine.
 Just kidding!
 Do not steal or murder.

 SUNY Buffalo is one of the most productive research universities in the States, and naturally credit goes to its professors.
 But there are a few ‘not completely amazing’ professors, like anywhere else, and students tend to avoid their classes.
 Some are pretty helpful and go out of their way for students.
-All in all, SUNY Buffalo is well known for its research work, less low and soaring reputation, so really, how much does the faculty matter?
+All in all, SUNY Buffalo is well known for its research work, great curriculums and some amazing professors!

 Come on, isn’t the awfully low fee enough?
 We’re here to cater to your need, not your greed.